The barn loop trail : snowshoe Vallorcine

 Transport

-SNCF train stop Le Buet served by the TER-line Mont Blanc Express, then walk along the road to the hamlet of Le Couteray on your left.
+Stop at the Le Buet SNCF train station, which is served by the TER Mont Blanc Express line, then walk along the road to the village of Le Couteray on your left. https://www.chamonix.com/gares-et-arrets-de-train/arret-sncf-le-buet

 Access and parking

-Take road D1506 from Chamonix via Argentière and Col des Montets or via Switzerland via Martigny, Col de la Forclaz and le Châtelard.
+Take the D1506 from Chamonix via Argentière and le Col des Montets or from Switzerland via Martigny, le Col de la Forclaz and le Châtelard.

 Parking :